Rudolph de Trafford: Family

 Rudolph married June Isabel Chaplin, daughter of Lieutenant-Colonel Reginald Chaplin (son of John Worthy Chaplin VC), at St James's, Spanish Place on 6 February 1924.
 The reception was held at Seaford House, which was lent to the couple by Lord and Lady Howard de Walden and they honeymooned in Egypt.
 Their only son, Dermot, was born on 19 January 1925.

 In 1936, he and June had leased the Loder Dower House, at Cowfold, Sussex.
-Then in April 1938, after 14 years of marriage, June de Trafford petitioned for divorce on the grounds of Rudolph's adultery in a London Hotel in November 1937.
-The case was uncontested and the courts granted June a decree nisi along with custody of their son.
+Then in April 1938, after 14 years of marriage, June de Trafford petitioned for divorce on the grounds of Rudolph's adultery in a London hotel in November 1937.
+The case was uncontested, and the courts granted June a decree nisi along with custody of their son.
 In 1952, June remarried to Thomas Touchet-Jesson and became Lady Audley.
-They divorced in 1957 and June died in 1977.
+They divorced in 1957, and June died in 1977.

-Rudolph also remarried, on the 2 February 1939 to Katherine 'Kay' Lo Savio Balke the daughter of W.W.
+Rudolph also remarried on 2 February 1939 to Katherine 'Kay' Lo Savio Balke the daughter of W.W.
 Balke of Cincinnati, Ohio.
 He continued to work as a City of London banker, later being appointed director of the Royal Exchange.
-In 1971, when his elder brother Sir Humphrey de Trafford died with no male heirs, Rudolph succeeded him to the de Trafford baronetcy.
+In 1971, when his elder brother Sir Humphrey de Trafford died with no male heirs, Rudolph succeeded him in the de Trafford baronetcy.

-Rudolph de Trafford died on 16 August 1983, two weeks before his 89th birthday, at his home in Eaton Square, London.
+Rudolph de Trafford died on 16 August 1983, at age 88, at his home in Eaton Square, London.
 His requiem mass was celebrated at St Mary's, Cadogan Street.
 Kay de Trafford died on 15 September 1993.